 A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

-Such letters act as a personal or business reference, indicating that the referrer has confidence that the referred can take a higher responsibility at the company.
+Such letters act as a personal or business reference, indicating that the referrer has confidence that the referred person can take on a higher level of responsibility at the company.

-Although senior officials write promotion recommendation letters, employees may also be requested to endorse their colleagues for the promotion.
+Although senior officials write these letters, employees may also be requested to endorse their colleagues for the promotion.
 Most human resource managers appreciate insightful recommendation letters, demonstrating why the endorsed person is a good fit for a particular position.
-Because a promotion recommendation letter is given to help someone get a promotion to a higher position in the organization, the person giving the recommendation should be confident about the employee’s capabilities to take up the new position.
+Because the letter is given to help someone get a promotion to a higher position in the organization, the person giving the recommendation should be confident about the employee’s capabilities to take up the new position.
 Therefore, they should properly evaluate the person they are recommending for promotion’s work habits, skills, and achievements.

 Promotion Recommendation Letter Examples